What's new in 2019?

 Highlights and important information

-A true test of athleticism and skill as riders and horses tackle a world-class jumping course that is recognised as a World Cup Class MER Event that contributes towards riders qualifying for the Tokyo Olympics in July 2020.
-Australia’s best showjumping riders and horses battle it out to win the 2019 Royal Melbourne Show World Cup Trophy.
-They will gain valuable points where the overall series winner will represent Australia at the 2019 World Cup Final and possibly the Tokyo Olympics.
+A true test of athleticism and skill as riders and horses tackle a world-class jumping course that is recognised as a World Cup Class MER Event that contributes towards riders qualifying for the 2021 World Cup Final.
+Australia’s best showjumping riders and horses battle it out to win the 2020 Royal Melbourne Show World Cup Trophy.

 The Alice Laidlaw trophy